 Photographs Courtesy: Jonas Anderson & Siorna Ashby

-Suited to all players in the B2 – B5 categories and experienced B1 players.
-VI Tennis is a great way to improve your physical and mental health and wellbeing and you don’t need to be a talented sports person to experience the benefits.
+Suited to all players in the B2 – B5 categories as well as experienced B1 players, VI Tennis is a great way to improve physical and mental health and wellbeing and you don’t need to be a talented sports person to experience the benefits.
 If you’d like to try it out, join us every other Friday evening from 6:30 to 8:30 to discover the joy of playing VI tennis outdoors on quiet and sheltered courts.

-If you would like to volunteer please email us at email@example.com.
+If you would like to volunteer to play with Naqi please email us at email@example.com.
 The time commitment involved is one hour on Sunday afternoons roughly once every two months.